 'Tis the season for winter boating!
-With the trees losing their leaves around the country, and some areas already getting a coating of snow, boating may be the farthest thing from you mind.
-Even those of you who live in more temperate regions might have turned your attention away.
-But, the cooler months are as good of a time as any to take your boat out.
-In fact, in some cases, winter is an even better time.
+With the trees losing their leaves around the country and some areas already getting a coating of snow, boating may be the farthest thing from your mind.

 5 Tips to Enjoy Winter Boating: